-As soon as the first gleam of light appeared, there was not any seen cat running around in the area.
-Toquet, the king, was pleased that his order was executed.
-He left followed by his dogs, his ministers and his servants to the hunt, his favorite hobby.
+The next day, as the first gleam of light appeared, there was not any seen cat running around in the area.
+The monarch left followed by his dogs, his ministers and his servants to the hunt, his favorite hobby.
 As soon as he slaughtered a hare with his bow, the dogs went running to recover it, and again, the king was furious against these poor animals:

 – What are these dogs that go to fetch my prey without my order?
 Tomorrow, at dawn, I do not want to see any dogs anymore.
 Hunt them all out of my kingdom!

-At dawn, we saw no more cats running around, and we heard no dog barking any more.
-The king had the feeling of victory and gave an inspiring smile of satisfaction and great self-esteem.
-He went out for his daily walk, strutting about in his kingdom, followed by a crowd of ministers, servants, and bodyguards.
+The morning came, so no cats were seen roaming around, and no dog barking was heard.
+The king then experienced a feeling of victory like never before.
+He went out for his daily walk, strutting about in his country, followed by a crowd of ministers, servants, and bodyguards.
 All of a sudden, he was surprised by a beggar who had managed to escape the vigilance of his supervisors, asking him:

 – Majesty, mercy!
 I have no bread crumbs to give to my children.
 Feed them, Majesty!

 – What are these poor people who dare to approach the king and disturb his tranquility in the morning?
-Tomorrow, at dawn, I do not want to see poor people in my kingdom.
+Tomorrow, at dawn, I do not want to see poor people in my territory.

-The next day, the sun rose on a kingdom where no cat was seen prowling in the vicinity, no dog was heard barking and not even those poor people who animated the Square and cleared the market of vegetables and fruits stale which remained scattered on the ground at the end of the day.
+The king’s order was executed, the sun rose on a world where no cat was seen prowling in the vicinity, no dog was heard barking and none of those poor people who animated the Square and and used to get rid of vegetables and fruits stale which used to remain scattered on the ground at the end of the day.
 The king was relieved not to see anything that disturbed his peaceful life in his kingdom.
 In the evening, he went home, sat down, and was surprised that his dinner was not yet served, so he shouted at his minister:

 – What are these servants who cannot serve the king’s table in time?
 Tomorrow, at dawn, I do not want to see any more servants in my kingdom!